HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I4a CP refers patient to a CBO, with which they have a relationship, to evaluate a patient’s eligibility and help the patient enroll in a SNAP program, if appropriate

 <p style="margin: 0 0 10px 50px; width: 95%;">
-Here we are describing Direct with CBO, so the flow is the same as for the Direct Referral but with the CP acting as a provider system
+The flow is the same as for the Direct Referral but with the CP acting as a provider system
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I5a CBO receives and accepts the referral